-Though it seems as if we just put our summer things away and prepped for the fall, it is time to start looking ahead to the winter months and what they bring.
+Though it seems as if we just put our summer things away and began prepping for the fall, now is the time to start looking ahead to the winter months and what they bring.
 With colder air settling in and even colder nights heading our way, we want to make sure our houses, and families, are well prepared for the first frost and falling snowflakes.

 Here we will start on the outside and work our way in.